mortezakowkabi/jcb-persian-documentation/024-How-to-integrate-the-Create-User-Helper-Method-in-your-Components.md

 [00:03:26](https://www.youtube.com/watch?v=ckFakaQ90JY&t=00h03m26s)

-The helper method leverages Joomla’s built-in **User Registration Model**, creating the user via the standard Joomla API.
+The helper method leverages Joomla's built-in **User Registration Model**, creating the user via the standard Joomla API.

 It simplifies the process but **does not automatically assign users to groups**—that must be handled manually after creation.